lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-Inner-Compression-CONTENT title='Plaintext compression and encryption for CONTENT Response'}

-The Outer SCHC Rules ({{Fig-Outer-Rules}}) must process the OSCORE Options
-fields. {{Fig-Protected-Compressed-GET}} and {{Fig-Protected-Compressed-CONTENT}}
-show a dump of the OSCORE Messages generated from the example messages.
-They include
-the Inner Compressed Ciphertext in the payload.
+The Outer SCHC Rules ({{Fig-Outer-Rules}}) must process the OSCORE Options fields. {{Fig-Protected-Compressed-GET}} and {{Fig-Protected-Compressed-CONTENT}} shows a dump of the OSCORE Messages generated from the example messages.
+They include the Inner Compressed Ciphertext in the payload.
 These are the messages that have to be compressed by the Outer SCHC Compression.

 ~~~~